iliyazas/p/README.md

 Create an issue containing what blocker they are using.
 Don't have time now but eventually I will get around to this.

+## Updates?
+I will release a '1.0' patch for the github version, no features or anything added just cleaning things up.
+I will probably update monkey3three indefintely, or for a long time at least.
+But I am moving on from the github version, 2.0 website releasing soon.
+Really soon in fact, I'm almost done.
+Though I may have leaked the website beta accidentally...
+If you look hard enough you'll see it.

 ## Netlify Version [DEPRECATED]